Lamden/docs/docs/basics_smart_contracts.md

 ```
 ### 2.1 Explanation of the Submission contract

-For development purposes there is a need to verify if your contract pass all requirements of the Blockchain network in terms of compilation, for that reason you will use Submision contract.
+For development purposes, there is a need to verify if your contract passes all requirements of the Blockchain network in terms of compilation; for that reason, you will use the Submission contract.

 `Submission contract` is using to mimic the real submission to the Lamden Blockchain network.

 #### 2.1.1 How It Works

-When a smart contract is submitted, it goes through a special `submission` smart contract that is seeded at the beginning of the software's lifecycle.
+When a smart contract is submitted, it goes through a particular `submission` smart contract that is seeded at the beginning of the software's lifecycle.

 The submission contract is something that bypasses the traditional linting and compilation processes and thus provides a gateway between deeper levels of the Contracting protocol and the `whitelisted` interfaces of the execution environment.